dwjoyce/pythonbook/chapters/Print that out!.rst

   print('One piece of text' + 'joined to another') print('How about this ' * 10)

 Here we are using the addition operation ``+`` to join two items of text together, and then print out the result.
 Notice, the result does not have a space between each item, as the other examples previously do.
 This is called :term:`string concatenation`.
 The multiplication operation ``*`` is used to repeat the string however many times you specify - 10 times in this example.
+This is called :term:`repetition`.

 Variables can also be assigned to strings.
 Add the following onto your program, :file:`lines.py`::